 Clean design – Clean and uncluttered.
 No distracting banner or “noise”.

-Selection – Has almost anything you can think of – ASOS branded and brand names.
+Selection – Has almost anything you can think of – ASOS-branded items and also other brand names.

 What needs to improve: